 Most people will face at least one crisis during their sobriety journey.
 Because that’s life.
-Whether politically and socially or personally, life is full of challenges and getting sober doesn’t necessarily take those challenges away.
-Collectively, we’ll face the repercussions of our political leaders, our impact on climate, and we’ll have to look deeper when social movements stare us in the face.
+Whether politically and socially or personally, life is full of challenges, and getting sober doesn’t necessarily take those challenges away.
+Collectively, we’ll face the repercussions of our political leaders, our impact on climate, and we’ll have to look deeply when social movements stare us in the face.

 The way the pandemic changed the world also challenged the foundation of many people’s recovery as we navigated protecting our health and that of our loved ones.
 For many of us, the pandemic is not the only crisis we’ve faced during the past year.
 We’ve had to navigate loss, grief, and financial uncertainty.
 Some of us have lost family members, partners, jobs, homes, friends, and our well-being.